 We support humanitarian initiatives led by nonprofit organizations and educational institutions in the United States and six continents around the world.

 Guided by the belief in the inherent dignity of all persons, the Pulte Family Charitable Foundation works to meet the basic human needs of the most marginalized members of the human family, including socioeconomically disadvantaged youth; the aged; persons with physical, emotional, and mental disabilities; and those with the fewest material resources.

 In addition to the above, the Foundation seeks to serve religious communities and correlative organizations of Judeo-Christian beliefs.
 To this end, the Foundation strives to enact through its grantees the Seven Corporal Works of Mercy: feed the hungry, give drink to the thirsty; clothe the naked; care for captives; shelter the homeless; visit the sick, and assist the mourning.

-Areas of Giving
+Our Four Areas of Giving